Patch Management Policy: A Practical Guide

 Establishing this process will keep your endpoints up to date without the admin’s involvement.
 Policies can be created by defining the type of patches you want to apply – be them OS patches or third-party patches.

-Should you choose the manual deployment of patches, the X-Ploit Resilience dashboard will display a list with updates that are already installed, the updates that are in the process of installing, the updates that are available to be installed, as well as the total of updates (installed, pending, and available) per endpoint.
+Should you choose the manual deployment of patches, the X-Ploit Resilience dashboard will display a list with updates that are already installed, the updates that are in the process of installing, the updates that are available to be installed, as well as the total number of updates (installed, pending, and available) per endpoint.

 4. Test your patches